nuxt/website-v2/content/en/guides/features/file-system-routing.md

 ---
 title: File System Routing
+description:
-description: Nuxt.js automatically generates the vue-router configuration based on your file tree of Vue files inside the pages directory.
+  Nuxt.js automatically generates the vue-router configuration based on your file tree of Vue files inside the pages directory.
 When you create a .vue file in your pages directory you will have basic routing working with no extra configuration needed.
 position: 3
 category: features
 questions:
+  - question:
-  - question: What is the name of the component you use to navigate between pages?
+      What is the name of the component you use to navigate between pages?
     answers:
-      - "<a>"
+      - '<a>'
-      - "<NuxtLink>"
+      - '<NuxtLink>'
-      - "<Nuxt>"
+      - '<Nuxt>'
-    correctAnswer: "<NuxtLink>"
+    correctAnswer: '<NuxtLink>'
+  - question:
-  - question: What do you need to do to generate an automatic router configuration?
+      What do you need to do to generate an automatic router configuration?
     answers:
       - add a .vue file to the pages directory
       - create a router.config file
-      - "add a <NuxtLink> to your page"
+      - 'add a <NuxtLink> to your page'
     correctAnswer: add a .vue file to the pages directory
   - question: Which of the following will not create a dynamic route?
     answers: